 Brazil, Europe take open internet stance, and U.S. seems set to join them

 Debate has raged around the world about how all that internet content streaming into billions of households should be managed.

 "Net neutrality," the dry and antiseptic term bandied about in this debate, refers to the belief that internet service providers must treat all this traffic equally.

-However, many of these ISPs now want new rules that would allow them to charge high-volume content providers extra to get their content to users on a broadband fast lane.
+That principle flew in the face of the internet service providers, however.
+For years in the U.S., cable providers wanted rules that would allow them to charge high-volume content providers extra to get their material to users on a broadband fast lane.

 Here are some of the main elements in the debate.

 What is net neutrality?

 Also referred to as "open internet," it's essentially the idea that all content on the internet, regardless of its form or who provides it, should be treated equally by internet providers.
 Consumers are free to choose what they want to use on the internet, without ISPs restricting or shaping it in any way.
 Advocates for an "open internet" say the goal is to ensure freedom of expression, enable innovation and promote competition.

 Why would companies fight against net neutrality?

 Internet service providers in the U.S. were pushing for rules to allow them to charge a premium for the use of their fastest broadband.
 Companies willing to pay for the special service, such as those providing broadband-heavy video or gaming services, would ensure their content gets to their customers faster and without interruption.
 The extra money paid to ISPs would help pay for improved broadband networks, the companies argued at the time.